-Why is the Summer Internship important here at the School of Public Policy?
+Why is the Policy Internship important here at the School of Public Policy?

 This needed prerequisite for graduation is more than just a requirement.
-The minimum 240-hour Summer Internship allows you, the student, the occasion to take the methods and theories learned in the classroom, and to apply this knowledge in a real world, non-textbook setting.
+The minimum 240-hour Internship allows you, the student, the occasion to take the methods and theories learned in the classroom and to apply this knowledge in a real-world, non-textbook setting.
 It also allows for you to build your network and creates a potential employment opportunity upon graduation.
 It is highly recommended that you exceed the minimum 240-hour requirement so that you can have a meaningful practical experience.
 You are strongly encouraged to choose an internship within your specialization(s) or areas of interest.
 Approved agencies may include local, state, or federal government; nonprofit organizations; private sector; or an international experience in a non-U.S. setting.
-Most importantly, once you find an internship of interest, it must be approved by the Director of Career Services prior to you beginning the internship.
+Most importantly, once you find an internship of interest, it must be approved by the Program Services Manager for Professional Development & Alumni Affairs prior to you beginning the internship.

-If you need help with your internship search or have additional inquiries, please contact the Career Services office at 310.506.7488.
+If you need help with your internship search or have additional inquiries, please contact the Program Services Manager for Professional Development & Alumni Affairs at 310.506.7488.